mjoerussell/onenightonearth/README.md

 **On First Run Only:**

 1. Run `cd web && npm install`
-2. *(Optional)* To run using the node backend, run `cd server && npm install`
-3. Run `cd prepare-data && zig build run -Drelease-fast -- ../zig-server/star_data.bin ../zig-server/const_data.bin ../zig-server/const_meta.json`.
+2. Run `cd prepare-data && zig build run -Drelease-fast -- ../zig-server/star_data.bin ../zig-server/const_data.bin ../zig-server/const_meta.json`.
 This will create all of the data files that the server needs in order to run.

 **Each Run:**